Retirement planning: how to prepare for your retirement

 - Changes to retirement laws and tax legislation

-- Change in employment like the loss of a job or an increase of income
+- Change in employment like the loss of a job or a change in salary

 - Healthcare needs and costs